nextflow-io/nextflow/docs/config.rst

 ================== ================
-enabled             If ``true`` it create the workflow execution report. file                The path of the created execution report file (default: ``report.html``).
+enabled             If ``true`` it create the workflow execution report. file                The path of the created execution report file (default: ``report.html``). overwrite           When ``true`` overwrites existing report file instead of rolling it.
 ================== ================

 .. _config-weblog: